-Non-Payroll Disbursements-General Agreed-Upon Procedure Results Managements' Response 8 Obtain a listing of entity disbursements locations from management and representation that listing is complete.
-Obtained listing and representation which included one (1) location.
-9 For each location above obtain a listing of employees involved with non-payroll purchasing and payment function.
-Obtain documentation of employee job duties and/or inquire of employees about their job duties and that: Obtained listing of employees with job titles/duties. a) At least 2 employees are involved in initiating a purchase request, approving a purchase and placing an order.
-Yes b) At least 2 employees are involved in processing and approving payments to vendors.
-Yes c) The employee responsible for processing payments is prohibited from adding/modifying vendor files unless another employee is responsible for periodically reviewing changes.
-No Accounting software does not prohibit employees from modifying vendor files. d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
-Yes 10 For each location selected under #8 above, obtain the non-payroll disbursement transaction population and obtain representation that the population is complete.
-Select 5 disbursements for each location and obtain supporting documentation for each transaction and: Selected 5 disbursements from 1 location. a) Observe whether the disbursement matched the related original itemized invoice it indicates deliverables were received.
-Yes 27

-Non-Payroll Disbursements-General Agreed-Upon Procedure Results Managements' Response b) Observe whether disbursement documentation included evidence of segregation of duties tested under #9 above.
-Yes 9
+Non-Payroll Disbursements-General (exclud Agreed-Upon Procedure Exceptions Found Managements' Response Obtain a listing of entity disbursements locations from management and representation that listing is complete.
+Randomly select 5 locations or all if less than five (5).
+For each location above obtain a listing of employees nvolved with non-payroll purchasing and payment function.
+Obtain documentation of employee job duties and/or nquire of employees about their job duties and and observe that job duties are properly segregated such that: a) At least 2 employees are involved in initiating a purchase request, approving a purchase and No placing an order. b) At least 2 employees are involved in processing No and approving payments to vendors. c) The employee responsible for processing payments is prohibited from adding/modifying No vendor files unless another employee is responsible for periodically reviewing changes. d) Either the employee/official responsible for signing checks mails the payment or gives the No signed checks to an employee to mail who is not responsible for processing payments.
+10 For each location selected under #8 above, obtain the non-payroll disbursement transaction population and obtain representation that the population is complete.
+Select 5 disbursements for each location and obtain supporting documentation for each transaction and: 8 28 a) Observe whether the disbursement matched the related original itemized invoice it indicates deliverables were received.
+No Non-Payroll Disbursements-General Agreed-Upon Procedure Exceptions Found Managements' Response b) Observe whether disbursement documentation included evidence of segregation of duties tested under #9 above.
+No Using the entity's main operating account and the month selected in bank reconciliations procedure #3A, randomly select 5 non-payroll related electronic disbursements or all if less than 5 and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds per the entity's policy, and (b) approved by the required number of authorized signers per the policy.
+No :1 ,